64kramsystem/personal_notes/topics/assembly_6502_commodore_64.md

 ### Compilation

-Convenient configure: `./configure --config-cache --enable-cpuhistory --enable-external-ffmpeg --disable-rs232 --disable-ipv6 --disable-realdevice`; see the output of `./configure` for explanations about the options
+Convenient configure: `./configure --config-cache --enable-cpuhistory --enable-external-ffmpeg --disable-rs232 --disable-ipv6 --disable-realdevice`; see the output of `./configure` for explanations about the options.

 Packages required for compiling: see installation script.

-For recent versions (e.g. 3.6), must copy some GLSL files (`$repo/vice/vice/data/GLSL/`) to the data directory: `bicubic.frag`, `bicubic-interlaced.frag`, `builtin.frag`, `builtin-interlaced.frag`, `viewport.vert`
+For recent versions (e.g. 3.6), must copy some GLSL files (`$repo/vice/vice/data/GLSL/`) to the data directory: `bicubic.frag`, `bicubic-interlaced.frag`, `builtin.frag`, `builtin-interlaced.frag`, `viewport.vert`.